Israel–United States relations: Since 1948

-Since the creation of Israel in 1948, American public opinion has consistently favoured Israel over the Palestinians.
-Support for Israel has been decreasing since around 2017, driven mostly by a decline among Democrats and Independents, with Republican support consistently higher.
+From the creation of Israel in 1948 until the 2020s, American public opinion had consistently favoured Israel over the Palestinians.
+Support for Israel has been decreasing since around 2017, driven mostly by a decline among Democrats and Independents, with Republican support consistently higher, though favorability among Republicans has also been trending downwards.
+In the 2020s, unfavorable views of Israel among Democrats, Independents and Republicans all reached record highs.
 Support has been higher at times when Israel has been under threat, and lower when Israel is perceived as the aggressor, such as after the 1982 Israeli invasion of Lebanon.
 Support for Israel among the American public is distinctly higher than in other nations, including countries in Europe and Asia.
 According to the Washington Post, about 23,380 American citizens serve in the Israeli armed forces.

 2000s

 As of July 2006, a poll stated that 44% of Americans thought that the "United States supports Israel about the right amount", 11% thought "too little", and 38% thought "too much".
 The same poll asked "In general, do you favor or oppose the establishment of a Palestinian state that is recognized by the United Nations?" with 42% responding in the affirmative with 34% opposed.
 Many in the United States question the levels of aid and general commitment to Israel, and argue that a U.S. bias operates at the expense of improved relations with various Arab states.
 Others maintain that democratic Israel is a helpful and strategic ally, and believe that U.S. relations with Israel strengthen the U.S. presence in the Middle East.
 A 2002–2006 Gallup Poll of Americans by party affiliation (Republican/Democratic) and ideology (conservative/moderate/liberal) found that, although sympathy for Israel is strongest amongst the right (conservative Republicans), the group most on the left (liberal Democrats) also have a greater percentage sympathizing with Israel.
 Although proportions are different, each group has most sympathizing more with Israel, followed by both/neither, and lastly more with the Palestinians.
 These findings support the view that support for Israel in the U.S. is bipartisan.
 A 2007 Gallup World Affairs poll included the annual update on Americans' ratings of various countries around the world, and asked Americans to rate the overall importance to the United States of what happens in most of these nations, according to that poll, Israel was the only country that a majority of Americans felt both favorably toward (63%) and said that what happens there is vitally important to the United States (55%).